 Nong Sarai community, like other communities in Thailand, has been facing the effects of the state’s economic development and top-down planning.Villagers were more than 100 million baht in debt because of the trend for economic growth and industrialisation.
 Yet, the problems were solved by natural community leadership and sustainable living.
 The community elders decided to focus on happiness and not on the level of GDP.
 Now the community has become a role model for other communities in Thailand.
 This article will present how the community moved away from the old paradigm of development and established their own ways.

 As part of our Paradigm Shift module in the Awakening Leadership Training, we visited Nong Sarai Sub-district (Tambon) in Kanchanaburi province, located about two hours southeast of Bangkok by car.
-It has a total area of 24.39 square kilometres, and consists of 9 villages with an approximate population of 3,500.
+It consists of 9 villages with an approximate population of 3,500.
 Most of residents farm for a living—planting sugarcane and corn, as well as raising livestock.